-On September the 18th in 2010, on the steps of Harvard University’s Memorial Church, Mitchell Heisman killed himself.
+At approximately 11:00 AM, on September the 18th in 2010, while on the steps of Harvard University’s Memorial Church, Mitchell Heisman murdered himself.
 He was a mere thirty-five years old.
 Certainly unremarkable in and of itself, the sad tragedy of suicide notwithstanding; but what made an otherwise commonplace handgun suicide remarkable, beyond its public execution, was the suicide note Heisman generated: he left what has been called a 1905 page rambling, obsessive, and mostly incoherent book/suicide note, a philosophical and psychological treatise alternately praised and ridiculed.
 I mention Mr. Heisman’s tragic handgun suicide hoping to create a segue to what follows.

 Many persons, I think, believe that Marilyn would have left a lengthy note or at least should have, not one filling one-thousand, nine-hundred and five pages, of course, but one explaining her reasons, her motivations for suicide, one that included some biographical information and eliminated some of her complex life’s mysteries and plugged some gaps.
 Robert Slatzer asserted, in his account of Marilyn’s curious death: Any detective will tell you that a person contemplating suicide invariably leaves a note of instruction, often stating the reasons for his suicide, even though such notes are not generally made public (Slatzer 328).
 Of course, and as usual, Slatzer was, and is, wrong: statistically, only thirty-five present of suicides leave notes.
 Even so and still, several persons searched for Marilyn’s explanatory suicide note without finding one; and the resultant question asked by the conspiracists has been invariably: why?